Introduction

 World War I ration card, 1918

+World War I ration card, 1918.
 Ration booklets contained a number of “stamps” that could be redeemed for a specific amount.

 What is propaganda?

 Propaganda is a form of communication that’s aimed at influencing people’s attitudes and actions.
 Propaganda is used to target emotions and manipulate opinions to achieve specific results.
-Propaganda was not only used to encourage food rationing, but to encourage young men to join the army and help fight the enemy.

 A WWI propaganda poster with the words, 'Waste Not, Want Not.'
 It shows an older woman instructing a younger woman in the preservation (jarring) of perishable goods.